 Benefits: The asana makes your thighs and ankles stronger and stretches your calves.
 Adding it to your health and wellness routine increases your concentration levels and gives your body a better sense of coordination.
 It also relieves stress and improves digestion.

 7. Natarajasana (Dance Pose)

 Natarajasana or the Dance Pose is an asana that, if done right, resembles one of the dancing poses of the Hindu God, Lord Shiva.
 It is an intermediate level Vinyasa Yoga asana.
 Practice the asana early in the morning on an empty stomach or in the evening after a gap of 4 to 6 hours from your last meal.
-Hold the pose for at least 15 to 30 seconds during practice.
+Hold the alignment for at least 15 to 30 seconds during practice.

 Benefits: Natarajasana is one of the best yoga poses for buttocks toning as it strengthens your hips and legs.
 Doing it daily with discipline and patience increases your metabolism, aids weight loss, stretches your thighs, and improves your posture.
 It makes your body flexible and increases your focus and balance.